Immigration Attorney in Hollywood, FL

 If the following is true, a person can apply for asylum in the US:

-- they experienced or fear persecution in their home country;
+- They experienced or fear persecution in their home country

-- the government or an uncontrolled group threatens their safety;
+- The government or an uncontrolled group threatens their safety

-Individuals seeking asylum need to file their application within 1 year of the last time they entered the US.
+Individuals seeking asylum need to file their application within one year of the last time they entered the US.
 To file for asylum, they must apply to an immigration judge or to U.S. Citizenship and Immigration Services (USCIS).
 An asylum case could last a long time.
 An experienced immigration lawyer can better help streamline the legal process.

 Speak with an Experienced Immigration Attorney

 If you have legal questions or concerns about immigration laws in Florida, consult an experienced immigration lawyer for support.
-Whether you are a citizen seeking to sponsor a relative or are a non-citizen looking to naturalize, our immigration lawyer at Magilligan Law can guide you through the immigration process in Florida.
+Whether you are a citizen seeking to sponsor a relative or are a non-citizen looking to naturalize, our Hollywood immigration attorney at Magilligan Law can guide you through the immigration process in Florida.